Glass container of lemon flavoured overnight oats with a lemon slice on top

 Vegan Lemon Overnight Oats Recipe with 31g protein

-These creamy and dreamy, lemon infused overnight oats are absolutely perfect for meal prep.
+This creamy and dreamy, lemon infused high protein overnight oats recipe is absolutely perfect for meal prep.
 Packing 31g of protein per serving and tons of good-for-you benefits like vitamin C, fibre, healthy fats, probiotics, and complex carbs.
 They're incredibly easy to make with simple ingredients and the perfect, easy on-the-go breakfast option.

-This recipe was originally made for my Bite Club members, where I send 6 new high protein vegan meal prep recipes every single week.
+This healthy overnight oats recipe was originally made for my Bite Club members, where I send 6 new high protein vegan meal prep recipes every single week.
 One member told me "The lemon oats are sooo good!
 I even used a different brand protein that’s not as good tasting as Vedge.
 I’ve never liked protein oatmeal until this recipe.
 Can’t wait to try your other oat recipes."
-And it's comments and feedback like that that get so me SO excited to keep creating new recipes!
+It's comments and feedback like this one that gets me SO excited to keep creating new recipes!

 Please note: some links are affiliate links and I may make a small commission when you shop the link.
 Thank you for the support!